 Though a recent anti-racism petition was not mentioned specifically, the challenge to Southern Lehigh administrators put forth by Kyra Salamon and Sarah Triebecka on Change.org asked for remedies along the lines of what is being proposed.

 Evison told the board Allen’s “intensive program” is initiated with a small group of “lead teachers.”
 As it develops, “gradually we’ll roll more and more staff into the program,” she said.

 When questioned, Allen asserted that the program can continue even if education is again disrupted in the fall due to a spike in COVID-19 cases.
 “We can set this up like an online college course,” he said, although he noted such a scenario would not be “ideal.”

 When board treasurer Anita Desai asked about the timeline for completing the program, Allen indicated that it’s “customizable” and could take anywhere from five weeks to five months.
 Board vice president Mary Anne Nord suggested offering the training to the school resource officers who work in Southern Lehigh.
 Evison agreed with that idea and said the SROs have attended other trainings the district has offered.

 Despite general positivity and enthusiasm from the board during the question-and-answer portion of the discussion about the proposal, not everyone was 100 percent on board with it.
-When Allen said the program could also potentially address topics in addition to racism, such as LGBTQ+ issues, board member Jeffrey Dimmig expressed what he called “religious concerns” about it and requested clarification on what topics would be addressed.
+When Allen said the program could also potentially address topics in addition to racism, such as LGBTQ+ issues, board member Jeffrey Dimmig expressed what he called a concern about “religious liberty” and requested clarification on what topics would be addressed.
 When Evison indicated it would be a fluid program with the potential to add topics, Dimmig said he thought the program would be strictly focused on addressing “racial issues.”